Daryes/ansimulator/README.md

 A `test` directory is provided, with both a custom inventory and testing playbooks.

 All containers can be reached using ssh, and have the necessary requirements allowing to have both systemd and Docker running together.
-Docker must be installed in the containers, and is supported on any Debian version, but only on Centos/Rocky/Alma 9+
+Docker can be installed in the containers and will be fully usable.
+This is supported on any Debian version, but Centos/Rocky/Alma will requires at least 9+.

-When terminated, the containers will be cleaned completely
+When terminated, the containers will be cleaned completely.

 ---